Disability Theory (GSDD5200)

 Students will examine a range of historical and contemporary theoretical views of disability, and the way that these views inform personal and societal responses to disability.
-Perspectives covered will include (but not be limited to) the human rights approach; the International Classification of Functioning, Disability and Health (ICF); the social model of disability, and biopsychosocial perspectives.
-Students will examine important developments such as the UN Convention on the Rights of People with Disabilities (2006) and the World Report on Disability (World Bank and WHO, 2011) and relevant disability legislation and policies to identify the theoretical approaches, values and power relations underpinning these initiatives.
+Perspectives covered will include (but not be limited to) the human rights approach; biopsychosocial perspectives including the International Classification of Functioning, Disability and Health (ICF); the social model of disability, and cultural perspectives.
+Students will examine international developments such as the UN Convention on the Rights of People with Disabilities (2006), the World Report on Disability (World Bank and WHO, 2011) and the WHO Global Action Plan on Disability 2014-2020.
+Australian disability legislation and policies will be critiqued to identify the theoretical approaches, values and power relations underpinning these initiatives.

 Our courses that offer this unit of study

 Web based, no on campus attendance required

 Participation in online discussion groups (20%), 2000wd essay (30%) and 3000wd essay (50%)